luyangzhao/Tensegrity-Dolphin-Robot/CAD/head/README.md

 - `Head_Inner.stl`
   Internal structural frame for mounting motors, magnets, batteries, and electronics.
   This part does not require waterproof material and can be fabricated using standard 3D printing materials.

+- `Winch.stl`
+  Winch component used to wind and release the actuation string driven by the motor.